Padre Dam Water Is Safe From Lead

 MWD imports its water from two sources: a 242-mile-long aqueduct which transports Colorado River water from Lake Havasu to Southern California and a 444-mile-long aqueduct that transports water from the Sacramento-San Joaquin Bay-Delta in Northern California to Lake Skinner located in Riverside Country.
 Both of these sources are naturally low in corrosive qualities.

-Where can I get more information?
-For more information on Padre Dam’s water quality, click here.
-If you have more questions about drinking water in general, call the EPA Safe Drinking Water Hotline at (800) 426-4791 or go to their website.
+For more information on Padre Dam's water quality, view our water quality report.
+If you have more questions about drinking water in general, call the EPA Safe Drinking Water Hotline at 800-426-4791 or go to their website.